 Shortly after returning to Utah from his second mission, Young began publicly performing as a cross-dressing singer under the pseudonym Madam Pattirini.
 Young performed as Pattirini in north and central Utah venues from 1885 to the 1900s.
 He could produce a convincing falsetto, and many in the audience did not realize that Pattirini was Young.

-Historical documents and accounts detail Young cross dressing strictly for public entertainment, but is very high profile status as the son of the prophet and leader in the general leadership of the church cleared a path for later cross-dressing entertainers who appeared in Utah, some of whom were LGBT.
+Historical documents and accounts detail Young cross dressing strictly for public entertainment, but his high profile status as the son of the prophet, and leader in the general leadership of the church, later cleared a path for cross-dressing entertainers who appeared in Utah, some of whom were LGBT.

 Want to read more stories like this?
 CLICK HERE

 Andrew Jenson.
 LDS Biographical Encyclopedia.
 Vol. 4, p.
 251.

 Galen Snow Young.
 Brief History of Brigham Morris Young.
 P. 31.

 Dean C. Jessee.
 Letters from Brigham Young to His Sons.
 P. 243.

 Charles Roscoe Savage – Photographic placard advertising “her” appearance in the Sugar House Ward, Salt Lake City, Utah; http://connellodonovan.com/abom.html circa 1901.